 DSA-QAG ("the organisation") retains certain information about its employees, practitioners and other users to allow it to monitor performance, achievements, and health and safety, for example.
-It also needs to process information so that members of staff can be recruited and paid, support for practitioners organised (e.g. assessment centres, outreach centres, assistive technology service providers and non-medical helper organisations) and obligations to stakeholders and government complied with.
+It also needs to process information so that members of staff can be recruited and paid, support for practitioners organised (e.g. assessment centres, outreach centres and non-medical helper organisations) and obligations to stakeholders and government complied with.
 To comply with the law, information must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
-To do this, the Organisation must comply with the Data Protection Principles, which are set out in the Data Protection Act 1998.
+To do this, the Organisation must comply with the General Data Protection Regulation (GDPR).

-DSA-QAG fully endorses and adheres to the eight principles of the Data Protection Act.
+DSA-QAG fully endorses and adheres to the principles of GDPR.

 These principles specify that personal data must be:

-As per the Data Protection Act 1998, members of staff, practitioners and other Data Subjects of the organisation have the right to request access to any personal data that is being kept about them either on computer or in certain files.
+As per the GDPR, members of staff, practitioners and other Data Subjects of the organisation have the right to request access to any personal data that is being kept about them either on computer or in certain files.
 Any person who wishes to exercise this right should complete a Subject Access Request in writing and submit it to the Designated Data Controller.

 All members of staff are responsible for: